 God’s Work, God’s Disposition, and God Himself I (Part Two)

-To understand God’s disposition and God Himself we must begin with something very little.
-But from a little bit of what shall we start?
-First of all, I have dug up some chapters of the Bible.
+To understand God’s disposition and God Himself, you have to start small.
+But start small from where?
+To begin, I have selected some chapters from the Bible.
 The information below contains Bible verses, all of which are related to the topic of God’s work, God’s disposition, and God Himself.
 I specifically found these excerpts as reference materials to help you know God’s work, God’s disposition, and God Himself.
-Here I will share them with you to see what kind of disposition and essence God has revealed through His past work but people don’t know about.
-These chapters may be old, but the topic we are communicating is something new that people don’t have and have never heard of.
-Some of you might find it inconceivable—isn’t bringing up Adam and Eve and going back to Noah retracing the same steps again?
-No matter what you think, these chapters are very beneficial to the communication of this topic and can act as the teaching texts or first-hand materials for today’s fellowship.
-You will understand My intentions behind choosing these sections by the time I finish this fellowship.
-Those who have read the Bible before may have seen these few verses, but might not truly understand them.
-Let’s take a rough look first before going through them one by one in more detail.
+By sharing them, we will be able to see what kind of disposition God has revealed through His past work and which aspects of His essence are unknown to man.
+These chapters may be old, but the topic we are fellowshiping about is something new that people do not have and have never heard of.
+Some of you might find it inconceivable—is bringing up Adam and Eve and going back to Noah not retracing the same steps again?
+No matter what you think, these chapters are very beneficial to fellowship about this topic and can act as the teaching texts or first-hand materials for today’s fellowship.
+By the time I finish this fellowship, you will understand My intentions behind choosing these chapters.
+Those who have read the Bible before may have read these few verses, but might not truly understand them.
+First, let us briefly review them, then go through each one in detail in our fellowshiping.

-Let’s return to the topic I was just discussing.
-This part of the scriptures dealing with the Age of Law of the Old Testament is mainly characters’ stories I had excerpted.
-These are stories familiar to the vast of majority of people who have read the Bible.
-These characters are very representative.
-Those who have read their stories will be able to feel that the work God has done on them and the words God has spoken to them are tangible and accessible to the people of today.
-When you read these stories and records from the Bible, you will be able to better understand how God went about His work and treated people at the time.
-But the purpose of Me finding these chapters today is not so you can try to grasp these stories and the characters in them.
-Rather, it is so you can, through these characters’ stories, see God’s deeds and His disposition, thus making it easier to get to know and understand God, to see the real side of Him, to halt your imagination, to stop your conceptions about Him, and to put an end to your faith amid vagueness.
-Trying to make sense of God’s disposition and to understand and get to know God Himself without a foundation can often make you feel helpless, powerless, and unsure of where to start.
-This is why I thought of the idea to use such a method and approach to let you better understand God, more authentically appreciate God’s will and get to know God’s disposition and God Himself, and to let you genuinely feel God’s existence and appreciate His will toward mankind.
-Isn’t this of benefit to you?
-Now what do you feel inside your hearts when you look at these stories and scriptures again?
-Do you think these scriptures I picked out are superfluous?
-I must emphasize again what I just told you: The aim of letting you read these characters’ stories is to help you apprehend how God does His work on people and His attitude toward mankind.
-Through what can you understand this?
-Through the work God has done in the past, and combined with the work God is doing right now to help you understand the various things about Him.
-These various things are real, and must be known and appreciated by those who wish to get to know God.
+Let us return to the topic I was just discussing.
+In this part of Scripture, which concerns the Old Testament Age of Law, I have opted to focus on certain stories about highly representative characters most people who have read the Bible will be familiar with.
+Anyone who reads the stories about these characters will be able to feel that the work God has done on them and the words God has spoken to them are equally tangible and accessible to people today.
+When you read these stories, the records from the Bible, you will be able to better understand how God went about His work and treated people during those times in history.
+But the reason I have decided to discuss these chapters today is not so you try to focus on the stories themselves or the characters in them.
+Rather, it is so you can—through these characters’ stories—appreciate God’s deeds and His disposition.
+This will enable you to more easily get to know and understand God, see the real side of Him; it will dispel your speculations and notions about Him, and help steer you away from faith beset by vagueness.
+Unless you have a solid foundation, trying to make sense of God’s disposition and getting to know God Himself can often lead to a sense of helplessness, powerlessness, and uncertainty of where to even begin.
+This is what spurred Me to develop a method and approach which could help you better understand God, more authentically appreciate God’s will, get to know God’s disposition and God Himself, and let you genuinely feel God’s existence and appreciate His will toward mankind.
+Will this not be to all of your benefit?
+Now when you revisit these stories and parts of Scripture, what do you feel inside your hearts?
+Do you think the parts of Scripture I picked out are superfluous?
+I must reemphasize what I just told you: The aim of having you read these characters’ stories is to help you see how God does His work on people and better understand His attitude toward mankind.
+What will help you reach this understanding?
+Understanding the work that God has done in the past, and relating it to the work God is doing right now—this will help you appreciate His myriad aspects.
+These myriad aspects are real and must be known and appreciated by all who wish to get to know God.

 A. Adam and Eve